WeTS: A Benchmark for Translation Suggestion: WeTS

-\paragraph{Data Construction} As the starting point, we collect the monolingual corpus for English and German from the raw Wikipedia dumps, and extract Chinese monolingual corpus from various online news publications.
-We first clean the monolingual corpus with a language detector to remove sentences belonging to other languages.
-For all monolingual corpus, we remove sentences that are shorter than 20 words or longer than 80 words.
-In addition, sentences which exist in the available parallel corpus are also removed.
-Then, we get the translations by feeding the cleaned monolingual corpus into the corresponding well-trained NMT model.
+\paragraph{Data Construction} As the starting point, we collect the monolingual corpora for English and German from the raw Wikipedia dumps, and extract Chinese monolingual corpus from various online news publications.
+We first clean the monolingual corpora with a language detector to remove sentences belonging to other languages.\footnote{\url{https://github.com/Mimino666/langdetect}} For all monolingual corpora, we remove sentences that are shorter than 20 words or longer than 80 words.
+In addition, sentences which exist in the available parallel corpora are also removed.
+Then, we get the translations by feeding the cleaned monolingual corpus into the corresponding fully-trained NMT model.
 The NMT models for English-German language pairs are trained on the parallel corpus of WMT14 English-German.
-For Chinese-English language pairs, the NMT models are trained with the combination between the WMT19 English-Chinese\footnote{https://www.statmt.org/wmt19/translation-task.html} and the same amount of in-house parallel corpus. \footnote{We have released the models we utilized here even it is not necessary for the followers.}
+For Chinese-English directions, the NMT models are trained with the combination between the WMT19 English-Chinese\footnote{\url{https://www.statmt.org/wmt19/translation-task.html}} and the same amount of in-house corpus. \footnote{We have released the models and inference scripts utilized here to make our results easy reproduced.}